krakend/krakend-documentation/commands/check.md

 title: Validating the configuration with `check`
 description: KrakenD Check Command
 weight: 10
+notoc: true
 menu:
   community_current:
     parent: "020 Command Line"
 ---

 The `krakend check` command **validates KrakenD configuration files** written in any of its [supported formats](/docs/configuration/supported-formats/).

-The validation does two different things: **linting** and **testing** (an execution).
+It's able to perform three things:

+- **Syntax validation** - For any format (`.yml`, `.json`, `.toml`, etc)
+- **Linting** - Besides checking that the file isn't malformed, the linter checks your config exhaustively against KrakenD's [official schema](https://github.com/krakendio/krakend-schema) to detect wrong types, unknown attributes, or misplaced components.
+Only available when you work with `JSON` formats.
-Whenever the `check` is run, it acts as a (JSON) linter and makes sure that the configuration is not broken from a syntax point of view.
-It also works with [flexible configuration](/docs/configuration/flexible-config/).
-When used with the test flag `-t` it also tries to test a run of the service to catch problems that are not strictly related to linting but runtime.
-For instance, you could have declared a colliding or duplicated endpoint: the syntax would valid and properly linted yet the configuration impossible to run.
+- **Testing** - It tests a run of the service to catch problems that are not strictly related to linting but to the runtime.
+For instance, you could declare a colliding endpoint, and the syntax would validate and lint, yet the configuration would be impossible to run.

+**The `check` command can guarantee that a configuration is valid with the three validations**.

+**TL;DR**: Add the following line before deploying:

-{{< note title="KrakenD doesn't do strict parsing" >}}
+{{< terminal title="Term" >}}
-KrakenD **ignores all unknown keys**, and it does not warn about it.
-It allows you to declare new parameters and entries, but it can also shadow errors in the configuration.
-The `--debug` flag (see below) shows what is parsed and processed.
+krakend check -tlc krakend.json
-{{< /note >}}
+{{< /terminal >}}

+See the usage below.

+## Checking the configuration
 The `krakend check` command accepts the following options:

 {{< terminal title="Usage of KrakenD check" >}}